kbeaugrand-org/angular1-typescript-decorators/README.md

 Status: In-Development

-Write your Angular1 App with Typescript using Decorators
+Write your Angular1 App with Typescript using Decorators.
 ### Example use:

 ```ts